soonklang/Ruby_tutorial/08-understanding-ruby-arrays/accessing-array-elements-and-index-of-an-elements.md

-# Accessing Array Elements and Index of an Elements
+# Accessing Array Elements and Finding Index of an Elements

 # Accessing  Array Element